ESOL, IELTS or TOEFL exams, which is the best?

 IELTS – (International English Language Testing System)

 IELTS is the world’s most popular, proven English testing system.
 Over 1.4 million candidates take this test each year in order to attain international education and employment.
-IELTS is recognised by more than 6000 institutions in over 135 countries.
+IELTS is recognized by more than 6000 institutions in over 135 countries.

 You can choose from two types of IELTS test: Academic or General Training, and the test is made up of four modules: Listening, Reading, Writing and Speaking.